Got $100 to Gamble? These Penny Stocks Could Be Worth the Ride

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Penny stocks: new names, little revenue and lots of risk
+Penny stocks: New names, little revenue and lots of risk

 The investment thesis behind penny stocks is straightforward.
 When a company trades for only a dollar or two per share — or sometimes just a few pennies — it doesn't take much of a price move to deliver returns that are two times, five times or even 10 times your initial investment.

 This means that daily trading volume is often so low that even if you have a paper profit, you might struggle to find a buyer when you go to sell your position.
-And if you want to exit quickly during a downturn, simply placing a sell order can push shares even lower.
+If you want to exit quickly during a downturn, simply placing a sell order can push shares even lower.

 Gold Resource